-Both of the government-wide statements distinguish functions of the District that are principally supported by state aid and property taxes (governmental activities) from other functions that are intended to recover all or most of their costs through user fees and charges (business-type activities).
-The governmental activities of the District include instruction, supporting services, community activities, food service activities, building improvement services, interest on long-term debt, other transactions, and depreciation.
+Both of the government-wide statements distinguish functions of the District that are principally supported by state aid and property taxes (governmental activities).
+The governmental activities of the District include instruction, supporting services, community services, payments to other districts, and unallocated depreciation.